poker

 Calculating Pot odds in Poker

-Pot odds show how the number of chips required on the call is related to the amount currently in the pot.
+Pot odds in Poker show how the number of chips required on the call is related to the amount currently in the pot.
 This is based on the math behind Poker.
 Pot odds are generally expressed in ratios.
 Today, most modern poker players use pot odds expressed as percentages.

 Here, Pot Odd = % of the total pot they would invest if they were to call.